9 Introduction to randomization, Part 2

 We will learn more about all these lines of code in future chapters.
 By the end of the course, running this type of analysis will be second nature.
 For now, you can copy and paste the code chunk above and make minor changes as you need.
 Here are the three things you will need to look out for for doing this with different data sets in the future:

-2. In the specify line, you will have a different response variable, predictor variable, and success condition that will depend on the context of your new data.
+line, you will have a different response variable, predictor variable, and success condition that will depend on the context of your new data. - In the

 9.8 Plot results